-Comprehensive metadata annotation is only effective if there is consensus within a research community about which controlled vocabularies and semantic resources best meet the community's needs, and if these resources have clear governance, provenance, and documentation, if they are available and sustained long-term (min.
-5 years), and if they cover the large majority of needs.
+Comprehensive metadata annotation is only effective if there is consensus within a research community about which controlled vocabularies and semantic resources best meet the community's needs, and if these resources have clear governance, provenance, and documentation.
+Furthermore, they should be available and maintained over the long term (at least 5 years) and cover the vast majority of requirements.